 Expendable endowment funds

 Expendable endowment funds are given to a charity as capital but there is no restriction on them being converted into spendable income.
 The discretionary power of whether or not to do this will rest with the board of trustees or the management company in control of the charity.

 The funds will remain as capital in nature until they are converted into income.

 Unrestricted funds can be split into the two following categories:

 - non-designated or general funds;

 Non-designated or general funds

-These funds are not earmarked in any way or for any specific purpose meaning that the Trustees or the Management Company can set the priorities for the funds and how and when they are spent.
+These funds are not earmarked in any way or for any specific purpose, meaning the trustees or the management company can set the priorities for the funds and how and when they are spent.

-When a charity fundraising event occurs which does not have a specific purpose but simply to raise money for a certain charity all funds raised will be regarded as non-designated or general.
+When a charity fundraising event occurs which does not have a specific purpose but simply aims to raise money for a certain charity, all funds raised will be regarded as non-designated or general.